googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_pgvector_to_alloydb.md

 - **Enhanced security**: Easily and securely connect to AlloyDB utilizing IAM for authorization and database authentication without needing to manage SSL certificates, configure firewall rules, or enable authorized networks.
 - **Better integration with AlloyDB**: Take advantage of AlloyDB's advanced indexing and scalability capabilities.
 - **Clear separation**: AlloyDB classes clearly separate table and extension creation, allowing for distinct permissions and streamlined workflows.
+- **Simplified and Secure Connections:** Connect to AlloyDB effortlessly using the instance name instead of complex connection strings.
+The AlloyDB interface creates a secure connection pool that can be easily shared across your application using the `engine` object.

 ## Before you begin